Click here for information about the Graduate Occupational Therapy Department

 - Clearly articulate their professional reasoning and support the development of professional reasoning in others.

-- Develop new programs that meet societal needs for participation in occupations.
+- Develop new programs that meet societal needs for participation in occupational.

-- Find and solicit support and/or funding for advanced practice, clinical research, and/or educational initiatives.
+- Successfully discover, advocate for and solicit funding and support for advanced practice, research and/or educational initiatives.

-- Critically review and synthesize information about the multiple and complex factors that influence practice and professional roles.
+- Critically consider and synthesize the multiple and complex factors inherent in all practice environments and roles.

 OTD Program Location This program will be conducted primarily online.
-Students will be required to attend one two-day weekend each semester, on either the Gainesville or the North Atlanta/Norcross campus.
+Students will be required to attend one four-day weekend once each semester, on either the Gainesville or the North Atlanta/Norcross campus.
 All programs are cohort programs.